zilexa/Homeserver/filesystem/README.md

 Have a look at the example fstab file.
 Notice:
 - There is a line for each system subvolume to mount it to a specific location.
 - There is a line for each data disk to mount it to a location.
-  - Exception `Raid1`: you only need 1 line, with the single UUID of the raid1 filesystem and no line for parity.
+  - _Exception `Raid1`_: you only need 1 line, with the single UUID of the raid1 filesystem and no line for parity.
 - There are commented-out lines for the `backup1` and `parity1` disks.
 They might come in handy and it's good for your reference to add their UUIDs.
 - For MergerFS, the 2 mounts contain many arguments, copy paste them completely.
   - The first should start with the path of your cache SSD and all data disks (or the path of your raid1 pool) seperated with `:`, mounting them to `/mnt/pool`.
   - The second is identical except without the SSD and a different mount path: `/mnt/pool-archive`.
 This second pool will only be used to periodically offload data from the SSD to the data disks.
   - the paths to your ssd and disks should be identical to the mount points of those physical disks, as configured
-  - Exception `Raid1` + SSD cache: you only need the first MergerFS line (`/mnt/pool`), with the SSD path and the Raid1 path (/mnt/disks/raid1).
+  - _Exception `Raid1` + SSD cache_: you only need the first MergerFS line (`/mnt/pool`), with the SSD path and the Raid1 path (/mnt/disks/raid1).
 Because /mnt/disks/raid1 is the path for cache unloading.

 #### MergerFS Notes
 --> The long list of arguments have carefully been chosen for this Tiered Caching setup.
 They are documented here.
 No need to change unless you know what you are doing.